AnimatLab: Neural modeling

 A variety of biological neuron models are available for use.
 The Hodgkin–Huxley model, both single- and multi-compartment integrate-and-fire models, and various abstracted firing-rate models are available.
-This is a valuable feature because the purpose of one's model and its complexity decide which features of neural behavior are important to simulate.
+This is a relevant feature because the purpose of one's model and its complexity decide which features of neural behavior are important to simulate.

 Network construction is graphical, with neurons dragged and dropped into a network and synapses drawn between them.
 When a synapse is drawn, the user specifies what type to use.
-Both spiking and nonspiking chemical synapses, as well as electrical synapses, are available.
+Both spiking and non-spiking chemical synapses, as well as electrical synapses, are available.
 Both short-term (through facilitation) and long term (Hebbian) learning mechanisms are available, greatly increasing the capability of the nervous systems constructed.

 Rigid body modeling

 Body segments are modeled as rigid bodies drawn as triangle meshes with uniform mass density.
-Meshes can be selected from a set of primitives (cube, ellipsoid, cone, etc.) or imported from third party software such as Maya or Blender.
+Meshes can be selected from a set of primitives (cube, ellipsoid, cone, etc.) or imported from third-party software such as Maya or Blender.
 Physics are simulated with the Vortex engine.
 Users can specify separate collision and graphical meshes for a rigid body, greatly reducing simulation time.
 In addition, material properties and the interaction between materials can be specified, allowing different restitution, coefficient of friction, etc. within the simulation.